In Pursuit Of Piglets

 Pure bred Gloucester Old Spot piggies can be worth a penny or two and the shepherd had secured, on a temporary basis, the services of a boar.
 Calendars were pored over and he had calculated the time that BigUn and Littl’Un were most likely to be receptive.
-As that time drew near Mike and I went up to dispense the evening supply of pig nuts.
-It was with some trepidation.
+As that time drew near our evening trips became tinged with a sense of trepidation.
 A boar in full rutting mode can be a fearsome beast.
-So what sound filled our ears as we got close to the barn?
+So what sound filled our ears as we approached the barn?
 Snoring.
 The sows, as usual, were rooting their way around the field.
-The boar was asleep, tucked up in the far corner of the pen.
+The boar?
+Fast asleep, tucked up in the far corner of the pen.

 Boris, eyeing up the talent

 Not only were the boar’s physical attributes formidable, he made up for every bit of enthusiasm his predecessor lacked.
 The shepherd started to worry about his girls, especially Littl’Un.
 Boris was getting on for twice her size.
 Weeks passed and BigUn came back into season.
 No luck there then.
 Littl’Un did not.
 Littl’Un just kept getting bigger.
 As per instructions, one morning there was a knock on the door.
 The shepherd stood there, hat in hand.
 “Five”.

 Feeding times were never the same again.
 We chased those piglets up hill and down dale.
 They could trot clean underneath the electric fence and squeeze through a gap in the gate to a neighbouring farmer’s land.
 Leading us a merry dance through a wheat field was only the start of their game.
 The brambles that barred my progress they just bulldozed their way through.
 Delight in a tummy rub became their ultimate undoing.
 There would be a sudden shoulder roll on to the grass and all four trotters were held aloft.
 Only then could I scoop up a piglet triumphantly and return it to mum.
 Mischievous they certainly were.
 But utterly gorgeous.